Jupiter

 What role does Jupiter play in the solar system?

-Jupiter is the largest planet in the solar system and is often referred to as the "king of the planets" because of its size.
+Jupiter is the largest planet in the solar system and is sometimes referred to as the "king of the planets" because of its size.
+Jupiter moves rather slowly through the zodiac and stays one year in each sign.

 How did ancient astrologers view Jupiter?